jordanch/udacity-fewd-p4/README.md

+## My changes ##
+index.html:

+- changed loading of Google Web Font from CSS stylesheet to JavaScript async external load.
+- moved CSS media quer and those styles for smartphone device screensizes into a separate css file.
+This file will be downloaded by the browser regardless of the media attribute in the link element, but will only apply when the media query is true.
+- added the media="print" attribute to the link element for the print.css file.
+This means that the stylesheet will be downloaed by the browser but only applied when the media query is true.
+- made google analytics javascript async

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).